Arxian/arxian.github.io/_posts/04-03-23-meta-sample.md

 ## Tree Vanar

 "Tree" is Ancient Grove.
 The ability to create a large board creates powerful turns with Razorback, bogs your opponent down with 1/1 Treants after Grove comes down, and also offers strong Lady Locke turns.
 Prophet of the White Palm protects those boards from spell-based clears, particularly Lyonar's Tempest and Holy Immolation.

+CrankyPanda says about Tree Vanar and Deer Vanar (see next entry): "you can also go 3x Deer [Voice of the Wind] 3x Tree [Ancient Grove] 0x keeper [of the Vale] and maybe that's better vs. Mag.
+Jax [Truesight] helps vs. vet, abyss matchups.
+I even like it vs. Lyo when ur playing with prophet [of the White Palm]. closes games faster but no glacial [Elemental] synergy."

 Jay's Tree Vanar:
 [![Jay's Tree Vanar](https://decklyst.vercel.app/i/%5B%20%5DMTo1NjgsMzoxMTI3MiwzOjU4MywxOjExMjAzLDM6MTEyNDUsMzoxMTI3MywzOjExMjc4LDI6MjA0OTQsMzoyMDUwNSwzOjU2OSwzOjExMjUxLDI6MzAxMTYsMzo1NzksMjoxMTI1OSwxOjExMjI0LDI6MTEyMjgsMjo1ODA%3D.png)](https://decklyst.vercel.app/decks/5Cc)